univerone/simple-deep-learning-based-video-analysis-system/README.md

 1. Restriction on the video user could upload
 2. Paralleling the workers
-3. Use docker-compose instead of single dockerfile
+3. login and sign in with email validation support
-4. login and sign in with email validation support
+4. notice user when task finishes by email
-5. notice user when task finishes by email
+5. Add upload progress bar
-6. Add upload progress bar
+6. Add agree to terms and conditions part
-7. Add agree to terms and conditions part
+7. Add detailed tutorial
-8. Add detailed tutorial
+8. Add video preview html part
-9. Add video preview html part
+9. Add GPU acceleration support

 ## 7. Tips on accelerate the process
 1. use ffmpeg command to handle video and audio file, especially remove the silence part of the audio